Skip to main content

 6. Prioritize Safety and Reliability

 A lower purchase price means little if the vehicle is unreliable or unsafe.
+Focus on:

 • Crash test ratings